-Port Authority Police Department lieutenant William Keegan served as night shift supervisor at Ground Zero.
+Port Authority Police Department Lt.
+William Keegan served as night-shift supervisor at Ground Zero.
 He recalls what working on the pile meant to him and his commitment to the families of those killed at the World Trade Center.

 Mike Burton – New York City Department of Design and Construction

 Deputy Commissioner of New York City Department of Design and Construction Mike Burton describes the logistics of formalizing recovery and clean-up operations at Ground Zero and marvels at the power and resilience of the human spirit.